Welcome to Year4/5!

-Mrs Lucy Smith - Monday, Tuesday and Friday.
+Mrs Angela Gabriel - Monday, Tuesday and Friday.

 Mrs Katie Essex – Wednesday and Thursday.

-We are looking forward to a busy year, full of exciting learning experiences and support to develop a love for learning.
+We are looking forward to continuing to provide our children with exciting learning experiences and to support them in developing their love for learning.
 We strive to provide a safe and happy environment for all children to thrive and reach their own personal potential.
 The key skills in reading, writing, speaking and listening and Maths are our daily teaching and learning focus.
 Our exciting term topics provide opportunity to inspire and engage your children at home and school, with knowledge and understanding through the wider creative curriculum of Science, Geography, History, Arts, Design and Technology, as well as also Music, Computing, PSHE and PE.

 We want to provide parents and carers with opportunity to become involved in school life, so throughout the year we have planned different occasions, such as ‘Meet the teacher’ meetings, a class assembly, a class mass, as well as parents evenings.
 During the current time, these may be done virtually.

-We continue to encourage all the Year 4 children to become independent and inquisitive learners, providing opportunity to develop a growth mind set; supporting determination, flexibility, curiosity and bravery throughout the curriculum.
+We continue to encourage all the Year 4 and 5 children to become independent and inquisitive learners, providing opportunity to develop a growth mind set; supporting determination, flexibility, curiosity and bravery throughout the curriculum.

 Learning this year will include

 Recovery Curriculum – Our ‘Recovery Curriculum’ will underpin everything that we do in school.
 The children’s mental wellbeing and recovery is just as important as their academic recovery and we will have plenty of opportunities to talk about and share our thoughts through ongoing and extended ‘recovery’ PSHE lessons, which are supported by Barry Carpenter, a Professor of Mental Health in Education at Oxford Brookes University.